If you are starting a running program, let’s debunk some common myths so you can be successful.

 Don’t worry about your pace or how you compare to other people.
 If you consistently work on running, over time, you will get faster.
 Accept where you are now and continue to work towards your goals.

-3- Running is bad for your knees
+3- It’s bad for your knees

 This is probably the most common misconception about running: Running does not inherently damage your knees!
 What can happen is that the impact of running can alert you to weaknesses in your knees, especially if you have muscular imbalances in the hips, quads, or hamstrings that cause you to add extra stress to your knees while running.